ryanzhou7/fastapp_course/ch_fastapi_template.md

 This dockerfile is how the app will run in prod, so it'd be ideal for our local dev environment to match it as close as possible.

+We will learn about this Dockerfile later on.

-Use mise to use python 3.11 for this project. `> 3.11` versions such as `3.11.15` is fine even though it says `3.11.4`.
+Use mise to use python 3.11 for this project.
+Patch version above `> 3.11` versions such as `3.11.15` is fine even though the Dockerfile says `python:3.11.4-slim-bullseye`.
 The `X` of `3.11.X` means that there are bug fixes and no breaking changes.

-`$ python3 --version`
+Check your version: `$ python3 --version`

 If this doesn't match `3.11` you can run `source ~/.zshrc` (which reloads the configuration file) then try again, or open a new terminal tab.

-## Project installation
+### Project installation

-Once your python version is correct, follow it's instructions for installation, so...
+Once your python version is correct, return to the repo `README.md` to follow it's installation instructions:

 ```bash
 poetry install
 poetry run python -m fastapp
 ```

-In the browser `http://127.0.0.1:8000/api/docs` should show you swagger docs.
+In the browser [http://127.0.0.1:8000/api/docs](http://127.0.0.1:8000/api/docs) should show you swagger docs.

-## Poetry vs pip
+### Poetry vs pip

 Let's learn a little more about poetry